The CSV import allows you to quickly update the inventory levels of multiple stock tracked items.

-Products are records of items that you buy and sell.
-Inventory represents quantities of those items in stock.
+Products are records of items that you buy and sell, while inventory represents quantities of those items in stock.
 Inventory can only be added against a product.

 To add or edit product records, use the product import at Settings > Data/Import.